Tips To Avoid The 5 Most Common Hazards At A Surface Mine

 3. Lowering

-Hand injuries are also commonly related to hauling material.
-So be sure to wear gloves to protect from lacerations and bruising.
+TIP! – Hand injuries are also commonly related to handling and carrying material.
+So be sure to wear gloves to protect fingers and knuckles from lacerations and bruising.

 MSHA classifies a range of accidents related to “slips or falls from an elevated position or at the same level while getting on or off machinery or haulage equipment that is not moving.”
 This type of accident also includes “slips or falls while servicing or repairing equipment or machinery” as well as “stepping in a hole.”